KiboOst/jeedom_docs/other/Rhasspy/index.md

 ### Startup commands

 You can set commands run at Raspberry startup.

-Just edit /etc/rc.local file and add some commands.
-`sudo nano /etc/rc.local`
+Just edit /etc/rc.local file and add some commands: `sudo nano /etc/rc.local`

 - Set volume level (*-c 0 is your sound-card identifier*):